-Class Marks Alphabetic Marks Numerical (out of 100) Typical features Level I Leading α Normally 70 to 80 Shows a detailed knowledge and understanding of the passage and keeps the focus of the discussion on the passage at hand, but can indicate where and how such a discussion might be relevant for work as a whole.
+Class Marks - Marks - Typical features Level Alphabetic Numerical (out of 100) I Leading a Normally 70 to 80 Shows a detailed knowledge and understanding of the passage and keeps the focus of the discussion on the passage at hand, but can indicate where and how such a discussion might be relevant for work as a whole.
 Displays independent thought.
 Can conduct a coherent and persuasive argument for the way, or ways, in which to read the passage and what the value of such reading(s) may be.
 Where appropriate, engages confidently with the passage for its philosophical, historical, archaeological, or linguistic interest.
 If appropriate, can discuss detailed syntactical and linguistic matters accurately and in a way that makes them relevant to the wider discussion of the passage.
 The very best answers may include cogent remarks made independently of the secondary literature on the texts.
-75-80: original & challenging 70-74: incisive and thoughtful II.1 β +to β ++/ $\beta\alpha$ 60-69 Shows a good understanding of the passage and can contextualise it relevantly, but displays less evidence of independent thought than that found in First Class scripts Where appropriate, engages with the passage for its philosophical, historical, archaeological, or linguistic interest If appropriate, can argue for a particular reading, but, where relevant, shows some awareness that this might not be the only way of approaching the passage.
+75-80: original & challenging 70-74: incisive and thoughtful II.1 β + to β++/βα 60-69 Shows a good understanding of the passage and can contextualise it relevantly, but displays less evidence of independent thought than that found in First Class scripts Where appropriate, engages with the passage for its philosophical, historical, archaeological, or linguistic interest If appropriate, can argue for a particular reading, but, where relevant, shows some awareness that this might not be the only way of approaching the passage.
 Clear evidence of a good understanding of the passage in the original and an awareness of its key linguistic features as they relate to the interpretation of the passage.
 65-69: resourceful use of material 60-64: good basic II.2 $\gamma\beta/\beta$ to β (including β ?+) 50-59 Shows a fair understanding of both the passage and the work as a whole, but also likely to make some mistakes.
 May display a tendency to use the passage as a stepping stone to a discussion of the work as a whole, although still some attempt is made to engage with the passage for its literary, philosophical, historical, archaeological, or linguistic interest Some ability to perceive and discuss points closely related to the language of the passage.
 55-59: some good passages 50-54: coverage thin and without penetration III $\gamma\delta/\gamma$ to $\gamma++/\gamma\beta$ 40-49 Shows a poor or faulty understanding of the passage with some evidence of patches of incomprehension of the original.
 Has some knowledge of the text as a whole but is insufficiently able to engage with the passage at hand.
-45-49: makes some points 40-44: lacking direction

-Fail Leading (and below) δ understanding of the passage in the original; answers which show no familiarity with the text from which the passage is taken.
-30-39: very thin 20-29: gross inaccuracy Below 20: hardly any evidence of
+45-49: makes some points 40-44: lacking direction Fail Leading δ (and below) 0-39 Shows no knowledge of the text and little or no understanding of the passage in the original; answers which show no familiarity with the text from which the passage is taken.
+A script which is significantly incomplete or even blank.
+30-39: very thin 20-29: significantly incomplete script 0: blank script answers to different questions).
+In such cases examiners will balance stronger and weaker elements to determine the overall mark on the paper.
+Thus, for example: a wide-ranging script evidencing plenty of independence and ability to make connections but also some confusion, irrelevance and weakness in analysis might be judged II.1 overall; similarly, a seriously incomplete script showing evidence nonetheless of knowledge and abilities typical of at least second-class standard would probably be judged deserving of a III.

-5 5

-Study